marclop/apm-server/testing/benchmark/scaling/README.md

 our experiments so far.

 Since version `8.0.0`, APM Server uses a custom Elasticsearch output instead of the libbeat publisher that is used up to that version.
-The most important change in this version is that incoming requests will be processed and added to a local bulk indexer cache (in its wire-data form) synchronously, instead of using an internal Go queue to communicate with the libbeat publisher.
-Additionally, bulk requests will be filled up to 5MB in size (default) or flushed ever 1 second, whichever is first.
+The most important change in that version is that incoming requests will be processed and added to a local bulk indexer cache (in its wire-data form) synchronously, instead of using an internal Go queue to communicate with the libbeat publisher.
+Bulk requests will be cached up to 5MB in size (default) or flushed after 1 second, whichever is first.
 This has the benefit of creating fuller Elasticsearch bulk requests, resulting in fewer sparse bulk requests (i.e. a lot of requests, with few items).

 ```mermaid
 flowchart LR;